trampgeek/moodle-qtype_coderunner/README.md

 As discussed below, this base set of question types can be customised in various ways.

+C++ isn't built in at present, as we don't teach it, but changing the sandboxes to support C++ is mainly just a matter of changing the compile command line, viz., the line "$cmd = ..." in the *compile* methods of the  *C\_Task* classes in *runguardsandboxtasks.php* and *liusandboxtasks.php*.
+You would then probably
+wish to change the C question type templates a bit (or create modified copies), e.g. to include
+*iostream* instead of, or as well as, *stdio.h* by default.
+The line

+        using namespace std;

+ may also be desirable.

 ### Some more-specialised question types